kryptokommunist/kryptokommunist.github.io/_posts/2022-11-01-fantastic-planet.md

 ---
 layout: post
-title: Fantastic Planet – A 1973 movie revealing hidden truths the human mind and condition
+title: Fantastic Planet – A 1973 movie revealing hidden truths about the human mind and human condition
 category:
 - trauma
-- english
+- English
 tags:
 - trauma
 - movie
 ---

-A friend recommended me the old scifi classic *Fantastic Planet* ([link to full movie](https://www.youtube.com/watch?v=-7LuNSHlPco)).
-This movie and it's reception holds the key to understanding a lot of human behaviour and functioning around dissociation, trauma and human sexuality.
-It's a great example of how mindful awareness and investigation helps to understand something that possibly millions of humans that have watched the movie did not fully piece together.
-I recommend you to watch the movie before reading the text.
+A friend recommended me the old sci-fi classic *Fantastic Planet* ([link to the whole movie](https://www.youtube.com/watch?v=-7LuNSHlPco)).
+This movie and its reception hold the key to understanding a lot of human behavior and functioning around dissociation, trauma, and human sexuality.
+It's a great example of how mindful awareness and investigation help to understand something that possibly millions of humans who watched the movie did not fully piece together.
+I recommend you watch the film before reading the text.

 <!--more-->